tybug/testudoplus/README.md

 1. Some instructors' name on RateMyProfessor is different from the one displayed on Testudo Course Schedule.
 2. Some instructors have multiple RateMyProfessor page

+**FEEL FREE** to make pull requests to update this list, appreciate your contribution!

 ## License

 <a href="http://www.wtfpl.net/"><img src="http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png" width="80" height="15" alt="WTFPL" /></a>